7 Plugins to Encourage User-Generated Content Submissions on Your WordPress Site

 Plugins to Let Users Submit Content from the Front-End

 Whether your WordPress site already hosts user-generated content or you want to start doing so now, there are a number of free and premium WordPress plugins that can help.
-In the following list of the nine best front-end UGC WordPress plugins, I’ve included ones that solely focus on keeping your users out of the backend of WordPress and within a user-friendly frontend interface.
+In the following list of the seven best front-end UGC WordPress plugins, I’ve included ones that solely focus on keeping your users out of the backend of WordPress and within a user-friendly frontend interface.

 Want to give users an experience that’s as close to working in the WordPress visual editor as possible?
 Then check out this post submission form plugin.
 It comes chock-full of customizations, so you can give users as much flexibility or restrictions as you want while enabling them to easily create and submit content to your site.